Call +1.800.397.3348 or contact your travel advisor

 What should I wear on the flight to Antarctica?

 Guests traveling on our Antarctica Direct: Fly the Drake Passage itineraries will receive their complimentary parkas at the hotel in Puerto Natales along with any Ship to Shore gear they have rented or purchased (i.e., waterproof boots, waterproof pants, etc.).
 On the plane, guests should be dressed in their parkas, waterproof hiking pants, and waterproof boots so they are prepared to board the Zodiacs shortly after arrival to King George Island.
+For guests on the Sail-Fly program, parkas are provided at embarkation.

 Where will we be landing?

-Guests will fly into the Chilean Base of Presidente Frey on King George Island, landing on one of the few runways in Antarctica, generally used by scientists heading to stations further south.
+Guests will fly into the Chilean Base of Presidente Frey on King George Island, landing on one of the gravel runways in Antarctica, generally used by scientists heading to stations further south.
 King George is the largest of the South Shetland Islands, and the Chilean base is the largest of the scientific bases found on its western tip (Fildes Peninsula).

 What happens when we land in Antarctica?